stormasm/nunotes/log/nuai.md

 - Over the past couple of months we have noticed that in some cases developers are using the AI tool output as a replacement for their own words in dialogs and code.
-- This has led to some confusing and unclear direction in our policy about how we want to move forward on this subject.
+- This has led to some confusion and unclear direction in our policy about how we want to move forward on this subject.
-- This document will attempt
-to outline a path ahead.
+- This document will attempt to outline a path ahead.

 ### Pull Requests